kev-69/DCIT_205_IA/README.md

 Brief Introduction:
 -------------------
 As an interim assessment, we are to code a replica of the website of the department of computer science of university of Ghana.
-We are to add new function
+We are to add new functionalities to the site as well and style to make it more appealing.
+It is an educational site.

 ## Table of Contents
 1. [Introduction](#brief-introduction)